hasanhamidov/SIEM-SOC-Project/README.md

 4. Examine scripts in the `scripts/` folder for automation examples.

 ## License
-This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) for details."# SIEM-SOC-Project"